 Inherited disorders that result from mutations in a gene such as a hereditary disorder of metabolism Overview of Hereditary Metabolic Disorders Hereditary metabolic disorders are inherited genetic conditions that cause metabolism problems.
 Heredity is the passing of genes from one generation to the next.
 Children inherit their parents'... read more

-Use of certain drugs by the mother during pregnancy
+Use of certain drugs or medications by the mother during pregnancy

 Seizures caused by hereditary disorders of metabolism typically start during infancy or childhood.